2013 IIHF World U18 Championship Division I

-The 2013 IIHF U18 World Championship Division I was a pair of international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
+The 2013 IIHF U18 World Championship Division I was two international under-18 ice hockey tournaments organised by the International Ice Hockey Federation.
 The Division I A and Division I B tournaments represent the second and the third tier of the IIHF World U18 Championships.

 Division I A

 The Division I A tournament was played in Asiago, Italy, from 7 to 13 April 2013.
 Danish goalie George Sørensen scored a goal against France, joining Anton Khudobin as the only goaltenders ever to accomplish this feat in an IIHF event.